5 Easiest States to Establish Residency In

 Tax advantages

-The state's lack of state income tax, corporate income tax, and estate or inheritance tax sets Texas up as a financially beneficial choice.
-These tax incentives are basically a prerequisite to be considered by most nomads and expats.
+The state's lack of state income tax, lack of corporate income tax, and lack of estate or inheritance tax make Texas a financially beneficial choice.
+These tax incentives are basically a prerequisite for any state to be considered by most nomads and expats.

 Ease of establishing domicile